Worksheet: Vibrational Modes in IR Spectra

 Why are vibrational lifetimes of molecular functional groups difficult to study directly?

-- CThe electron-donating abilities of functional groups interfere with detection.
+- BThe electron-donating abilities of functional groups interfere with detection.

 - DThe functional groups undergo rapid isomerizations.